-A word from the President –
+A word from a past President –

 I am often asked about the benefits of our HOA and each time I reach back in the HOA history to recount those benefits.
 But what about going forward – today and tomorrow, why should I join?